-My work transforms atomic particle collisions into line and color to create hyper-energetic works composed of thousands of dots from simulated particle collisions.
-Colliding particles reveal structures and patterns of movement conjuring phenomena such as fireworks, waterfalls, vortexes and eruptions.
-I aim for an intense visual experience where color, line, and form simultaneously coalesce and break down.
+I create visualizations of energy by transforming atomic particle collisions into line and color, revealing structures and patterns of movement.
+Created through a proliferation of particles, I aim for an intense visual experience where color, line, and form simultaneously coalesce and break down.

-I have also created animations which play out the act of painting dot by dot, giving the viewer an experience of forms growing, dissipating, and dissolving.
+My animations play out the act of painting, giving the viewer an experience of forms growing, dissipating, and dissolving.
 Drawing in space and time, the animations slow down the act of viewing to become meditative.
 On large LED screens, the animations become large–scale paintings that move.

-Her work is included in Art+Science Now, a survey of artists working at the frontiers of science and technology.
-She teaches at Parsons/The New School.
+Her work is included in Art+Science Now, a visual survey of artists working at the frontiers of science and technology.
+Her work appears in public and private collections including the Jane Voorhees Zimmerli Art Museum, the Basil Alkazzi Foundation, the U.S. Art in Embassies Program, and the Library of Congress.
+She lives and work in New York and teaches at Parsons/The New School for Design.